lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 - **Client streaming**: the client sends a stream of requests and gets a single response.
 - **Bidirectional streaming**: both client and server send streams of messages.

-Let'    s see how each one works in practice using **Kotlin'    s `Flow`** and coroutines.
+Let's see how each one works in practice using **Kotlin's `Flow`** and coroutines.

 ## Server Streaming: one request, many responses

-Imagine we want to support **live updates**: the client subscribes to notes with a certain tag, and the server streams back matching notes as they'    re created.
+Imagine we want to support **live updates**: the client subscribes to notes with a certain tag, and the server streams back matching notes as they're created.

 First, lets update the our `.proto` file and add that new RPC:
 ```protobuf